sah/java-tutorial/04-Testing-Apps.md

 Testing a static sandbox is one thing.
 Testing a real application's functionality is another.
-In this tutorial we'll run Selenium tests against a real live app sitting on the web to test signup and login behaviours.
+In this tutorial we'll run Selenium tests against a real live app sitting on the web to test signup, login and logout behaviours.
 Once we're done you'll have a good idea how to write Selenium tests for signup and login and you'll have a general understanding of how to test other site functionality as well.